Sharon Olds: Strike Sparks

 She’s making love.
 Though it looks like she’s having sex, because the writing is so specific.
 (Sorry.
 No links.
 Buy the book.)
-But as much as Sharon Olds revels what he does [redacted] to her and she [redacted], she’s not just about the act but about its meaning. (“How do they do it, the ones who make love without love?” she wonders.)
+But as much as Sharon Olds reveals what he does to her and how she responds, she’s not just about the act but about its meaning. (“How do they do it, the ones who make love without love?” she wonders.)

 Her son, he’s so big now.
 How did it happen?
 When?
 And her daughter — brushing her hair, Sharon Olds can’t help thinking: What does it all mean?

 Parents, lovers/husbands, children.
 Sharon Olds deals mostly — I could almost say: deals only — with the big topics.
 At least, the big topics if you have parents, husbands/lovers and kids.
 And she deals with them so directly, so bluntly, that it may come as a surprise to those who do not know her writing that if you heard her read you might think these are letters, not poems.

 These poems have been wildly honored.
 In 2012, Sharon Olds won the T.S.
 Eliot Prize for her next book, Stag’s Leap.
 Then she won the Pulitzer.
 Then she won the Wallace Stevens award, which isn’t small — in addition to the honor, there’s a check for $100,000.
 [To buy the paperback of “Strike Sparks”from Amazon, click here.
 For the Kindle edition, click here.]